ct-clmsn/nim-sos/README.md

 Symmetric scalars are globally addressable scalar values.

-## Symmetric Block
+## SymmetricMain

-The `SymmetricBlock` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
-The `SymmetricBlock` macro is a *one-stop-shop* users.
-Use of the `SymmetricBlock` is mandatory, the macro finds all symmetric types in a user's program, exposes them to OpenSHMEM, initializes and finalizes OpenSHMEM.
+The `SymmetricMain` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
+The `SymmetricMain` macro is a *one-stop-shop* users. *Use of the `SymmetricMain` is mandatory*, the macro finds all symmetric types in a user's program, exposes them to OpenSHMEM, initializes and finalizes OpenSHMEM.
+The `SymmetricMain` macro can be used as a pragma `{.SymmetricMain.}`.

 ```
-SymmetricBlock:
+SymmetricMain:
     var a = newSymArray[int]([1,2,3,4,5])
     var b = newSymArray[int](a.len)